 The health and safety of our students remain our number one priority, and Carleton University is looking forward to welcoming our international community on to our campus when it is safe to do so.
+As of October 20, 2020, Carleton University’s COVID-19 Readiness Plan has been approved, and we are prepared to welcome and support our international students.
+The health and safety of our students remains our number one priority, and students are reminded that they should only plan to travel when it is safe to do so.
 As a result of the current COVID-19 pandemic, there are some important protocols and procedures that all international students travelling to Canada need to be aware of prior to their arrival.

 Currently, all international arrivals are required to complete a mandatory 14-day quarantine period immediately upon arrival to Canada.
 The following information is intended to support international students and their co-arriving family members to comply with this requirement.
 We strongly recommend that students review the content fully and carefully to ensure that they are aware of their responsibilities as they plan ahead for the upcoming academic term.
 It is important to note that failure to comply with the Government of Canada’s protocols may lead to students being denied entry into the country, and/or fines or other penalties can be imposed for non-compliance.